briancrink/accessedu/documentation/addendum/adherence.md

 schools of thought, personal experience, and intuition.

-All the while, I could not help but notice common problems I had felt in formal education were remained unnoticed by my former peers.
+All the while, I could not help but notice common problems I had felt in formal education remained unnoticed by my former peers.

 There existed a strange dichotomy in the admiration I had for learning derived from self-directed learning that was contrary to my former peers.